John G. McLean Professor of Business Administration

-Shawn Cole is a professor in the Finance Unit at Harvard Business School, where he teaches and conducts research on financial services and social enterprise topics.
+Shawn Cole is a professor in the Finance Unit at Harvard Business School, where he teaches and conducts research on financial services, social enterprise, and impact investing.

 He has worked in China, India, Indonesia, South Africa, and Vietnam.
 He is an affiliate of the National Bureau of Economic Research, and the Bureau for Research and Economic Analysis of Development.
 He is on the board of the Jameel Poverty Action Lab, as the co-chair for research.

 At HBS, he has taught FIN1 and FIN2 in the core curriculum, Business at the Base of the Pyramid, and courses on impact investing, as well various executive education courses.
 He currently teaches the PhD development sequence in the department of Economics.

 Before joining the Harvard Business School, Professor Cole worked at the Federal Reserve Bank of New York in the economic research department.
-He has served on the Boston Federal Reserve's Community Development Research Advisory Council, serves as an external advisor to the Gates Foundation, and was the chair of the endowment management committee of the Telluride Association, a non-profit educational organization.
+He has served on the Boston Federal Reserve's Community Development Research Advisory Council, served as an external advisor to the Gates Foundation, and was the chair of the endowment management committee of the Telluride Association, a non-profit educational organization.
 He is a cofounder and board chair of a non-profit, Precision Agriculture for Development.

 He received a Ph.D. in economics from the Massachusetts Institute of Technology in 2005, where he was an NSF and Javits Fellow, and an A.B. in Economics and German Literature from Cornell University.
-He received the 2015 "Shin Research Excellence Award" for his work on insurance.
+His work on insurance earned the 2015 "Shin Research Excellence Award;" in 2015 he was also named given a “Faculty Pioneer Award” from the Aspen Institute.